Bryan–Chamorro Treaty

 The Bryan–Chamorro Treaty was signed between Nicaragua and the United States on August 5, 1914.
 It gave the United States full rights over any future canal built through Nicaragua.
 The Wilson administration changed the treaty by adding a provision similar in language to that of the Platt Amendment, which would have authorized military intervention in Nicaragua.
-The United States Senate opposed the new provision; in response, it was dropped and the treaty was formally ratified on June 19, 1916.
+The United States Senate opposed the new provision; in response, it was dropped, and the treaty was formally ratified on June 19, 1916.
+Eventually, the United States recognized that the canal was unlikely, and at the request of Nicaragua in 1970, the two nations officially abolished the treaty and all its provisions.